Youth & Education

-The Virginia Department of Education's mission is to develop and maintain a public education system that ensures student success.
+The state agency's mission is to develop and maintain a public education system that ensures student success.

 In 2004, Hermelinda Rodriguez Elementary School implemented the innovative technological program KidBiz3000 for its students.
-The platform is a web-based reading and writing instruction program for 2nd through 8th grade students designed to integrate with the teacher's lesson plans and curriculum.
-The program allows every teacher to assign individualized reading and writing assignments according to each student's personal level, offering personalized coursework that can help improve proficiency.
+The platform is a web-based reading and writing instruction program for second- through eighth-grade students that is designed to integrate with the teacher's lesson plans and curriculum.
+The program allows every teacher to assign individualized reading and writing assignments according to each student's personal level, offering personalized coursework that can improve proficiency.

 Programming - KidBiz3000